mtrihoang/multires/README.md

 ## Introduction

 The command **``multiresponse``** allows to split composite string variables to binary variables.
 For example, in a survey on e-Cigarettes, participants were asked about which types of e-Cigarettes they prefer.
-The variable ``c14`` (see the attached file ``e-cigarette.dta`` and ``image 1``) contains respondents' preferred e-Cigarettes under composite strings.
+The variable ``c10`` (see the dataset ``e-cigarette.dta`` and attached ``image``) contains respondents' preferred e-Cigarettes under composite strings.
 Each composite string includes single texts, separated by a parsing character ``//``.
 To facilitate data analysis, it is necessary to split the composite string variable into binary variables, corresponding to e-Cigarettes.

 ![image](https://user-images.githubusercontent.com/60907709/115999761-4c3f9680-a5ed-11eb-8482-f5d826a609ea.png "image 1")![image](https://user-images.githubusercontent.com/60907709/115999921-3ed6dc00-a5ee-11eb-888e-e63446638777.png "image 2")